fdeblasio/pokeemerald-expansion/README.md

 - Cleffa (not in main game):
     - Can also evolve at level 12
+    - Learns Fairy Wind by level up

+- Clefairy/Clefable (not in main game):
+    - Learn Fairy Wind and Alluring Voice by level up

 - Parasect (not in main game):
     - Held items: